 As you can see, the recipe calls for:

-- basil, we use the leaves and stems
+- Basil, we use the leaves and trim the stems.

 If using store bought basil, the stems tend to be softer and are perfect to use in the recipe (they get all chopped up in the food processor).

 However, if using homegrown basil from a plant that you have harvested a lot, the stems will be thicker.
 Discard any thick stems and use only the basil leave in this case.

 Here are the step by step instructions to make this sauce.